You have got there still saying that the tropical storm is barreling through South Florida.

 And I got into radio when I was 16, 17 years old.

-I started becoming familiar with the advertising business, and it's got it down to a it's it's to a T. And season four starts on Sunday night.
+I started becoming familiar with the advertising business, and it's got it down to a T.

-Now there have been a lot of reviews.
+Now, there have been a lot of reviews.

 The reason I bring this up is that there have been a lot of reviews.

-The fake journalists in entertainment media get the first four episodes to review to write their stories.
+The fake journalists in entertainment media get the early first four episodes to review to write their stories.

-And there's one that ran in the L.A.
-Times yesterday.
+And there's one that ran in the LA Times yesterday.

 It is by Megan Daum.

-And I want to, when we take a break, I'm going to come back, I'm going to read this to you because this woman writing is just amazed at how much things have changed from the way women lived, the way they dressed, the way they behaved in the 60s.
+I'm going to read this to you because this woman writing is just amazed at how much things have changed from the way women lived, the way they dressed, the way they behaved in the 60s.

 She's stunned by it, such as women smoking when they were pregnant.